dennisvang/beanstalk-single-instance-https/readme.md

    - In `.platform/hooks/prebuild/00_https_certbot.sh` replace `<your-domain>` by the instance domain, and replace `<your-email>` by a valid email address.
    - In `.platform/nginx/conf.d/https.conf` replace `<your-domain>` by the instance domain
 5. Commit changes and deploy to Elastic Beanstalk.
+6. Visit your site to see the result.

 [1]: https://certbot.eff.org/
 [2]: https://letsencrypt.org/